-That buying and selling occurs in 2 ways:
+That buying and selling occur in 2 ways:

-- First buying then selling (inter and intra trading)
+- First buying than selling (inter and intra-trading)

-- First selling then buying (futures and options)
+- First selling than buying (futures and options)

-This buying and selling is often known as bid and offer (demand and supply).
-That’s how price of stock market get decided.
+This buying and selling is often known as bid and offers (demand and supply).
+That’s how the price of stock market get decided.

 Bid price -the price at which buyers are eager to buy stocks.